ashawkey/torch-ngp/readme.md

 # torch-ngp

 This repository contains:
-* A pytorch implementation of [instant-ngp](https://github.com/NVlabs/instant-ngp), as described in [_Instant Neural Graphics Primitives with a Multiresolution Hash Encoding_](https://nvlabs.github.io/instant-ngp/assets/mueller2022instant.pdf).
+* A pytorch implementation of the SDF and NeRF part (grid encoder, density grid ray sampler) in [instant-ngp](https://github.com/NVlabs/instant-ngp), as described in [_Instant Neural Graphics Primitives with a Multiresolution Hash Encoding_](https://nvlabs.github.io/instant-ngp/assets/mueller2022instant.pdf).
-* A pytorch implementation of [TensoRF](https://github.com/apchenstu/TensoRF), as described in [_TensoRF: Tensorial Radiance Fields_](https://arxiv.org/abs/2203.09517).
+* A pytorch implementation of [TensoRF](https://github.com/apchenstu/TensoRF), as described in [_TensoRF: Tensorial Radiance Fields_](https://arxiv.org/abs/2203.09517), adapted to instant-ngp's NeRF framework.
+* Some experimental features in the NeRF framework (e.g., text-guided NeRF editig similar to [CLIP-NeRF](https://arxiv.org/abs/2112.05139)).
 * A GUI for training/visualizing NeRF!

 https://user-images.githubusercontent.com/25863658/155265815-c608254f-2f00-4664-a39d-e00eae51ca59.mp4